Powhatan County Public Library

 Bring the kids for fun-filled story times and sign up early for our summer reading program.

-The Powhatan County Public Library was established as the library of record for Powhatan County on May 9, 1988.
-The current library was constructed in 2001 and the building was dedicated on November 3, 2001.
-The Library is a department of the Powhatan County government.
+Powhatan County Public Library was established on May 9, 1988.
+The current library building was constructed in 2001 and dedicated on November 3, 2001.
+The library is a department of the Powhatan County government.

 The purpose of the library is to acquire, organize, provide access and offer guidance to a broad range of information, materials, and services.
-Primarily, this mission is to encourage their use to help fulfill the intellectual, educational, social, cultural, community, and recreational needs of all people in the County.
+Primarily, this mission is to help fulfill the intellectual, educational, social, cultural, community, and recreational needs of all people in the County.